RaeA9/procurement-case-study-alvirtu-bank/02_Proposal_Analysis_and_Hidden_Fees/02_SAMA_Data_Residency_Compliance_Check_EN.md

-# SAMA Data Residency Compliance Check
+# SAMA Data Residency Compliance Check – AlVirtu Bank

-**Date:** July 10, 2026
+**Date of Preparation:** July 10, 2026
+**Purpose:** Strict audit of each vendor's commitment to banning data storage outside KSA for ALL environments.

 ---

-## 1. SAMA Rule (CCF Article 6)
+## 1. The Decisive SAMA Rule (CCF Article 6)

-> *"Banks must store all data (including transaction logs, backups, and audit logs) within KSA borders, including development and testing environments."*
+> *"Banks must store all data (including transaction logs, backups, and audit logs) within the borders of the Kingdom of Saudi Arabia, including development and testing environments."*

+**Penalty:** Violations can lead to fines of up to 5% of the bank's annual revenue, or license suspension.

 ---